ash/raku-course/essentials/positionals/exercises/spell-a-number/index.md

 ## Problem

-Write a program that takes a positive integer number from command line and spells it in English.
+Write a program that takes a positive integer number from the command line and spells it in English.
 Solve the problem for the numbers below 100.

 ## Example